electromonkey/neural_network_example/README.md

-Creating Neural Net in pure Python
+Creating a Neural Net in pure Python